DarkSouL11/flutter_torrent_streamer/README.md

 This plugin is still under development and pull requests to make it better are heavily appreciated

 ## Few Important points to note before using this plugin
 - Has only android support for now.
-(Help to implement ios support is highly appreciated)
+(Help to implement iOS support is highly appreciated)
 - Is still under development and APIs may go through breaking changes.
 - Supports streaming and seeking videos while still being downloaded but is still experimental and has been tested to work on MX Player but does not work with `video_player` plugin.